cloudstitch-examples/portfolio/README.md

-# cloudstitch-portfolio
+# portfolio
-💼 Simple Jekyll portfolio site powered by Cloudstitch
+💼 A simple Jekyll portfolio site powered by Cloudstitch